vennyocc92/100hires-ai-seo-research/research/sources.md

 ## Research Verification Notes

-All experts listed have been verified for:
+All experts listed have been verified within last 3 months for:
 - ✅ Active LinkedIn profiles with current professional roles
 - ✅ Regular publishing on YouTube or major content platforms
 - ✅ Demonstrated expertise in AI-powered SEO and B2B SaaS content